From Few to More: Scribble-based Medical Image Segmentation via Masked Context Modeling and Continuous Pseudo Labels: Methodology

 \subsection{Overview}

-The proposed MaCo framework is designed around two key components: MCM and CPL.
-It employs a modified UNet \cite{baumgartner2018exploration} as the backbone architecture.
-During training, both the original image and a masked version, generated through an attention masking operation, are fed into the UNet.
-The model outputs two predictions, which are trained to achieve maximum similarity.
-To enhance scribble annotations, we apply an exponential decay function to distance maps, creating category-specific continuous pseudo labels.
-This approach aims to refine the quality and granularity of the annotations.
-The overall pipeline of our MaCo is illustrated in Figure \ref{fig:overview}.
-We now delve into the details of each part.
+Our MaCo is a WSSS model comprising two key components: MCM and CPL.
+MaCo employs a modified U-Net \cite{baumgartner2018exploration} as its backbone architecture.
+During training, both the original image and a masked version, generated via an attention masking operation, are fed into the U-Net, resulting in two respective predictions.
+The MCM loss encourages the prediction from the masked image to closely align with the enhanced prediction of the original image, which has been enhanced using global category scribbles.
+This compels the model to leverage contextual information, thereby improving its inference capabilities.
+Meanwhile, CPL enhances the scribble annotations by applying an exponential decay function to distance maps, thereby generating category-specific continuous pseudo labels and improving the reliability of the annotations.
+The overall pipeline of MaCo was illustrated in Fig. \ref{fig:overview}.
+We now delve into the details of each component.